austinmama/CDN/control-http-client-cache-duration.md

 ## Respect Header: Off
 {: #respect-header-off}

-If your origin does provide a Cache-Control header with a `max-age` directive and value for a specific piece of content, then the cache duration for the specific piece of content that is cached on the edge is still derived from your CDN's TTL settings.
+If your origin provides a Cache-Control header with a `max-age` directive and value for a specific piece of content, then the cache duration for the specific piece of content that is cached on the edge is still derived from your CDN's TTL settings.
 Additionally, the edge server responds to the requester downstream with a Cache-Control `max-age` value equal to the lesser of:
   * The origin's Cache-Control `max-age` value.
   * The remaining time left until the content goes stale on the edge.